 The Byzantine Empire stood to the North and to the West of the new Islamic Empire until 1453, when its capital, Constantinople, fell to the Ottoman Turks.
 To the East, the old Sasanian Empire of Persia imploded under pressure from the Arabs, but nevertheless provided winged crown motifs that can be found in the Dome of the Rock.

 Wall and ceiling mosaics became very popular in Late Antiquity and adorn many Byzantine churches, including San Vitale in Ravenna and Hagia Sophia in Constantinople.
 Thus, the use of mosaics reflects an artistic tie to the world of Late Antiquity.
 Late Antiquity is a period from about 300-800, when the Classical world dissolves and the Medieval period emerges.

 The mosaics in the Dome of the Rock contain no human figures or animals.
 While Islam does not prohibit the use of figurative art per se, it seems that in religious buildings, this proscription was upheld.
 Instead, we see vegetative scrolls and motifs, as well as vessels and winged crowns, which were worn by Sasanian kings.
 Thus, the iconography of the Dome of the Rock also includes the other major pre-Islamic civilization of the region, the Sasanian Empire, which the Arab armies had defeated.

-A reference to burial places
+A reference to local churches